 General Tso’s Shrimp and Broccoli

 General Tso’s Shrimp and Broccoli in a large black skillet

 Don’t you love takeout-inspired dinners?
 I do!
-With a good recipe, you can get all the tempting tastes of your restaurant faves, while still choosing ingredients and amounts that are right for you.
+From my firecracker shrimp to kung pao beef and steak fried rice, with a good recipe, you can get all the tempting tastes of your takeout restaurant faves while still choosing ingredients and amounts that are right for you.

-Tastebuds tingling?
+Tastebuds tingling, yet?
 I relate!
 So, without further ado, let’s get into the recipe!

+General Tso’s Shrimp and Broccoli